 An Education Special Purpose Local Option Sales Tax (E-SPLOST) is a one-cent sales tax that lasts a maximum of five years or until the established cap is reached.
 Legislation enacted in 1985 allows school districts the option to ask voters for the ability to levy and collect a one percent sales tax to help fund school improvements.
 It can be used to pay for capital projects or to retire debt, but cannot be used to pay government operating expenses, such as salaries.

-The priorities for the 2017-2022 E-SPLOST are safety, facilities, technology, instructional materials, and transportation.
-Specific projects can be found on our Facilities page.
-Overall the funds will be used to create safer and better learning environments.
+A continuation of the E-SPLOST will provide funds to improve safety and security, facilities, technology, and transportation.
+Overall the funds would be used to create safer and better learning environments.

 The special election vote will be on March 16, 2021.
 Early voting is offered February 22 - March 12, 2021, at three locations.
 More information is available in the related documents and links section.

 Our E-SPLOST would not be possible without the support of our local community organizations and stakeholders.
 Below are some of the endorsements we have received for the 2022-2027 E-SPLOST.